-Note: Movement includes both current and non-current.
+current and non-current.

-Deferred Acquisition Costs Accounting Policy
+sts Accounting Policy

-Costs incurred in obtaining health insurance contracts are deferred and recognised as assets where they can be reliably measured and where it is probable that they will give rise to premium revenue that will be recognised in the consolidated statement of comprehensive income in subsequent reporting periods.
+ing health insurance contracts ised as assets where they can be where it is probable that they will enue that will be recognised in ent of comprehensive income in eriods.

-Deferred acquisition costs are amortised systematically over the average expected retention period of the insurance contracts to which they relate.
-This is in accordance with the expected pattern of the incidence of risk under the insurance contracts to which they relate and corresponds to the earning pattern of the corresponding actual and expected premium revenue.
+sts are amortised systematically ed retention period of the insurance relate.
+This is in accordance with the incidence of risk under the insurance contracts to which they relate and corresponds to the earning pattern of the corresponding actual and expected premium revenue.
 The Group amortises these costs on a straight-line basis over a period of four years (2020: four years).
 The recoverability of deferred acquisition costs is considered as part of the liability adequacy test (refer to Note 5).
 Deferred acquisition costs which are not included in this test are separately assessed for recoverability in accordance with the Group's accounting policy set out in Note 20(c).